Go Back Go Back

 I am a woman.
 I know what it feels like to have a voice, to have the power to choose when and how many children me and my husband want to have.
 Every woman should have that opportunity.

-This is the motivation for Fatou Yaffa, a volunteer distributor of family planning supplies in The Gambia’s Upper River Region.
+This is the motivation for Fatou Yaffa, a volunteer distributor of Family Planning supplies in The Gambia’s Upper River Region.

-Family planning is identified as a critical strategy in reducing maternal and new-born mortality in The Gambia’s National Health Strategic Plan (2014-2020).
+Family Planning is identified as a critical strategy in reducing maternal and new-born mortality in The Gambia’s National Health Strategic Plan (2014-2020).
 However, limited human resources, socio-cultural misconceptions and infrastructural deficiencies continue to make access to Family Planning particularly for the rural Gambian woman a major challenge.

 Rural Gambian woman in Suma Kunda on her way to grind some groundnuts at the hand milling machine ©UNFPATheGambia/HJonga